 - Because they use a reduced volume of water and may apply less pressure than a regular toilet, low-flow toilets do not always flush waste as well as their standard counterparts.
 A second or third flush is sometimes needed to ensure heavy waste has cleared the bowl, requiring the consumption of more water and rendering the toilet less efficient.

 - Low-flow fixtures may not work with your existing plumbing if you live in an older home.
-Because low-flow toilets operate on pressure and gravity, the pipes to which they are connected have to be positioned at a specific angle and slope.
+Because low-flush toilets operate on pressure and gravity, the pipes to which they are connected have to be positioned at a specific angle and slope.
 The older the house, the greater the chance your plumbing may require adjustment or replacement in order to be compatible with low-flow toilets.
 This can lead to installation taking more time and being more expensive than anticipated.

 - Homes built in the last two decades are more likely to accommodate low-flow fixtures without significant alteration to the existing plumbing system.